Collagen Supplementation – How It Works, What Forms Exist, and Why It’s Worth It?

 • easy to use

-• does not affect bioavailability, only supplementation comfort
+• does not affect bioavailability, only supplementation convenience

-Beef vs. fish collagen – which to choose
+Bovine vs. marine collagen – which one to choose

-Fish collagen is considered one of the most easily absorbed forms of collagen, mainly due to its lower peptide molecular weight.
+Marine collagen is considered one of the most bioavailable forms of collagen, mainly due to the lower molecular weight of its peptides.

-DIET-FOOD Fish Collagen 200 g is a premium product:
+DIET-FOOD Marine Collagen 200 g is a premium product:

 • Sourced from wild fish from clean ocean areas